golang/vscode-go/docs/settings.md

 Allowed Options: `off`, `messages`, `verbose`

 Default: `"off"`
-### `go.useCodeSnippetsOnFunctionSuggest (deprecated)`

-Code completion without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`) and use [`gopls's `ui.completion.usePlaceholders` setting](https://github.com/golang/vscode-go/wiki/settings#uicompletionuseplaceholders) instead.
-Complete functions with their parameter signature, including the variable type.
-Not propagated to the language server.

-Default: `false`
-### `go.useCodeSnippetsOnFunctionSuggestWithoutType (deprecated)`

-Code completion without the language server is deprecated.
-Enable the Go language server (`#go.useLanguageServer#`) and use [`gopls's `ui.completion.usePlaceholders` setting](https://github.com/golang/vscode-go/wiki/settings#uicompletionuseplaceholders) instead.
-Complete functions with their parameter signature, excluding the variable types.
-Use `gopls.usePlaceholders` when using the language server.

-Default: `false`
-### `go.useGoProxyToCheckForToolUpdates (deprecated)`

-Use `go.toolsManagement.checkForUpdates` instead.
-When enabled, the extension automatically checks the Go proxy if there are updates available for Go and the Go tools (at present, only gopls) it depends on and prompts the user accordingly

-Default: `true`
 ### `go.useLanguageServer`

 Enable intellisense, code navigation, refactoring, formatting & diagnostics for Go.
 The features are powered by the Go language server "gopls".